Skip to main contentSkip to main content

-Regular maintenance extends your roof's lifespan by 5–10 years and prevents small issues from becoming expensive emergencies.
-Use our seasonal guide to stay ahead.
+Regular maintenance extends roof life 5–10 years and prevents small issues from turning into emergencies.
+Twenty-four tasks across four seasons.

-Your roof is the largest and most critical protective barrier on your property.
+Your roof is the largest protective barrier on your property.
 A well-maintained roof lasts 25–30+ years; a neglected one may fail in 15.
-The difference?
-Consistent, seasonal maintenance that catches problems early — before a small crack becomes a major leak, or a few missing granules become a full shingle failure.
+The difference is consistent seasonal maintenance that catches problems early, before a crack becomes a leak, or a few missing granules become a full shingle failure.

-This guide applies to both residential and commercial/multifamily properties.
-Commercial property managers should also see our Flat Roof Maintenance Guide for system-specific care.
+This guide applies to both residential and commercial properties.
+For flat commercial sections, also see our Flat Roof Maintenance Guide.

 5–10 yrs